vovka/ubuntu_voice_to_text/docs/architecture v0.1.0/README.md

 ## Scenarios: How the App Works

-The app can run in several modes, each defined by which units are active:
+The app can run in several modes, each defined by which units are active and how they interact through queues:

 1. **Bare Mode**
    No tray, no keyboard.
-The app starts, listens for speech, records when voice is detected, transcribes, outputs the result, then exits.
+The app starts, units are initialized, and they react to internal events (e.g., voice detection) to record, transcribe, and output, then the application exits.

 2. **Tray Mode**
    Tray enabled, keyboard disabled.
-The tray icon shows the app’s state.
-Otherwise works as bare mode.
+The tray icon reflects the app’s state, updated by messages from the Shared State unit.
+Otherwise, it operates similarly to bare mode, with units reacting to events.

 3. **Keyboard Mode**
    Keyboard enabled, tray disabled.
-The app waits for a hotkey to start listening.
-It records and transcribes on voice input, outputs, then idles.
-Hotkeys can toggle listening/idle, and the app stays alive until explicitly exited.
+The Keyboard Listener unit waits for hotkeys, publishing events that other units (like Sound Recorder) react to.
+The app idles until hotkeys trigger actions, and remains alive until explicitly exited.

 4. **Full Mode**
    Both tray and keyboard enabled.
-Tray icon reflects state (with colors/animations), keyboard controls recording.
-Exiting is only via tray menu.
+The Tray Control unit reflects state changes, and the Keyboard Listener unit publishes events, with other units reacting to these events to manage recording, transcription, and output.
+Exiting is typically via the tray menu.

 All these scenarios are also described in the `docs/architecture v0.1.0/scenarios.md` and images can be found in the `docs/architecture v0.1.0/images` directory.
+Note that the PlantUML diagrams in `scenarios.md` conceptually illustrate the flow, and while they may depict an "Orchestrator" for clarity of sequence, the underlying implementation relies on the event-driven, queue-based communication described herein.

 ---